lit/rfcs/rfcs/0003-template-compiler.md

 ## Downsides

 The downside of this approach is that it requires the code to have a build step which can add complexity and build specific setups.
-There are also slight mismatches in the precompiled prepared html, such as lit markers not required in comment nodes to reduce file size.
+There are also slight mismatches in the precompiled prepared HTML, such as lit markers which are not required with pre-compilation.

 ## Alternatives